What Does it Mean When a Community is Drawn to Scale?

 - Here is how to get your account removed, if you allow that.

-Respect Your Users’ Time and Interest Levels
+Scale and Respect Your Users’ Time and Interest Levels

 Including all of that information will help to head off some newbie questions at the pass.
 But don’t make the message too long as no one will read all of it.
 All you can hope for is for a good minority (say, 30% of your users) to read or skim most of the message, so make it short and bulleted.
 Hence it should comprise more of a reference than a one-stop shopping place where your users can find answers to their questions.
 And that will help to assure it can fulfill at least some of its purpose.
 User-centered, information-centric design is key here.